 GeneCards Summary for NUP98 Gene

 NUP98 (Nucleoporin 98kDa) is a Protein Coding gene.
-Diseases associated with NUP98 include breast cancer and wilms tumor.
+Diseases associated with NUP98 include acute myelomonocytic leukemia and beckwith-wiedemann syndrome.
 Among its related pathways are Disease and Cell Cycle, Mitotic.
 GO annotations related to this gene include transporter activity and structural constituent of nuclear pore.